a-Little-Design/hello/cloud/app/src/main/res/values/Privacy-Policy.md

 # Privacy Policy

 - This is the Privacy Policy page of Applications which designed by the developer "Little Design".
-- The "Little Design" developer page on GitHub is here.
+- The [Little Design](https://github.com/a-Little-Design) developer page on GitHub is [here](https://github.com/a-Little-Design).
 - This Privacy Policy applies to general Application which designed by "Little Design" developer.
-- You can find our Apps, such as Icon Pack Apps on this page.
+- You can find our Apps, such as Icon Pack Apps on this [page](https://github.com/a-Little-Design/stone-plus-iconpack).
 - By using our Services, you are agreeing to read these terms.
 Please read them carefully.
 - This Privacy Policy is a valid document for our Icon Pack application, and our mobile application, and our software service.